lmillan1/cse15l-lab-reports/labreport1.md

 [CSE15L Account](https://sdacs.ucsd.edu/~icc/index.php)

-For help in resseting your password, here is a tutorial [Tutorial](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view?usp=share_link)
+For help in resseting your password, here is a tutorial [Tutorial: How to Reset your CSE15L password](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view?usp=share_link)
+Steps:
+-Click on link, should be something like this:

  Then, to use `ssh`, open a terminal in VScode.
 (Ctrl or Command + , or use the Terminal → New Terminal menu option).
 Your command will look like this, but with the `zz` replaced by the letters in your course-specific account.